Kerala State Road Transport Corporation: Double-Decker Services

 KSRTC operates two Ashok Leyland Titan (BS III 123 kW) double-decker buses with bonnet numbers RN766 and RN765.
-One of these buses is used for the Royal View service in Munnar.
+These buses are being used for "Royal View" sightseeing service in Munnar.

-Apart from these, KSRTC also operates two open top Switch EiV22 electric double decker buses in Thiruvananthapuram for the City tour service.
+Apart from these, KSRTC also operates four open top Switch EiV22 City electric double decker buses on its city tour service, two in Thiruvananthapuram, and one each in Thrissur and Kozhikode.

 Travancore State Transport Department superintendent E. G. Salter imported double-decker buses in 1937.
 KSRTC also used one of the original AEC Routemasters in Kochi on a route from Palarivattom to Willingdon Island from the 1960s to the late 1970s.
 A court, faced with non-payment by the KSRTC, ordered the seizure of the Kochi double-decker until the debt was paid.

 Thiruvananthapuram originally had 15 British Leyland double-decker buses, serially numbered from DD1 to DD15, with bodies built at KSRTC Central Workshop in Thiruvananthapuram.
 The buses had a semi-automatic transmission, with no clutch.
 The last five buses were moved to Eranakulam district.
 KSRTC launched two double-decker buses (serial numbers TR555 and TR666) during the 1990s.